howardpchen/ink2md/README.md

 - **Prompt-Driven Conversion** – Submit a reusable conversion prompt that asks the LLM to produce publication-quality Markdown from each PDF.
-- **Result Management** – Store the generated Markdown documents in a local destination that can be synchronized with tools such as Obsidian.
+- **Result Management** – Store the generated Markdown documents in a local destination or commit the results to a Git repository that can be synchronized with tools such as Obsidian.

 ## Planned Components